EvidentSolutions/dalesbred/README.md

 Instead of Maps, you can also pass just regular objects to namedQuery as the source of values.
 The parameter names are mapped to properties or fields of the objects.
-Finally, if you want detailed control, you can pass your own implementation of `NamedParameterValueProvider` to resolve the variables.
+Finally, if you want detailed control, you can pass your own implementation of `VariableResolver` to resolve the variables.

 Building queries dynamically
 ----------------------------